Get up to 30% tax relief each year on the amount saved

 Want to build some financial security into your life?
 There's nothing better than tax-advantaged saving.
-With pension saving and long-term saving, you can get annual tax relief of 30% on the amount you save.
+With pension saving and long-term saving, you can get annual tax relief of up to 30% on the amount you save.
 At the same time, you accumulate a nice little nest egg.
 And, if you start a long-term saving plan when or soon after you start working, the amount set aside can be used to pay the mortgage protection cover on the loan for your home.

 Tax-advantaged saving: maximise your tax relief entitlement

 The maximum amount qualifying for tax relief on long-term saving plans is dependent on your earned income.
 The annual figure is 6% of your net taxable earned income plus 179.10 euros, which is different from your net pay.
 Calculate your net taxable earned income with the KBC Tax Planner.
 You'll also find the figure on last year's tax assessment notice under 'Gezamenlijk belastbaar beroepsinkomen’ (joint taxable earned income).

 Save for your home …